The S&P chart continues to need little comment. It is going up no matter what measure you use.

 The dollar continues to get hammered and is rivaling GLD’s late 2016 plunge in ugliness.
 It also seems clear that dollar investors are not buying the improving economy, higher interest narrative.

-The long Treasury was up on volume, ending well above its 100 and 200 day moving averages as well as the lower boundary of its very short term uptrend.
+GLD maintained its upside momentum, closing above its 100 and 200 day moving averages, above the lower boundaries of its short term trading range and a very short term uptrend.

 Investing for Survival

 How investors fool themselves.

 Donaldson (NYSE:DCI) declares $0.18/share quarterly dividend, 2.9% increase from prior dividend of $0.175.

 The ostrich approach to monetary policy (medium):